 * This means on-the-spot workarounds if normal communications channels go down.

 * It also means defense-in-depth for information integrity - having means to verify that the information displayed is accurate and has not been corrupted.

 Battlespace Awareness: What a commander or tactical unit needs to know about a contact or target area, and the air, land and water around it.

 * It is being aware of what information is out there, and what information you actually need, where to find it, and being able to get to it in a matter of seconds, across a spectrum of situations

 * Analytically, it is knowing where to find the dots, gathering the dots, sifting out the right dots, connecting the dots, and then delivering the "so what" to the operational commander or decision maker, to include an information-supported prediction of what is likely to happen next.

 Integrated Fires: Fusing, in a deliberate, systematic methodology, both kinetic and non-kinetic weapons to achieve desired effects.

 * Cyber capabilities, if employed as part of the full menu of options for projecting power, can deter or de-escalate a conflict by damaging an adversary's warfighting machinery or ability to make decisions.
-Cyber munitions can be used in lieu of or in concert with bombs, missiles or other ordnance.
+Cyber munitions can be used in lieu of, or in concert with bombs, missiles or other ordnance.